pdxlibrary/pdx-contextually-aware-library-widget/readme.md

 ```

 ## Caching (Optional)

 There are currently two methods of caching built-in: Memcache OR Database.
 If you have access to either memcache or mysql, you can greatly reduce processing time by caching the output.
-The default caching period is 1 day.
+If turned on, the default caching period is 1 day.

 ```php